 Segments

-A Segment is a set of Nodes within a Block that are allocated together.
-It must be contained within a single Block and cannot cross Block boundaries.
-Segments reduce resource fragmentation by keeping allocations intact.
+A Segment is a set of Nodes within a Block that Slurm allocates together.
+It must fit within a single Block and cannot cross Block boundaries.
+Segments reduce resource fragmentation because they keep allocations intact.
 If a job spans multiple Blocks, Slurm schedules equal-sized Segments in each Block.
 A Block can hold multiple Segments if space allows.
-By default, if no segment size is provided, Slurm uses the full Block size.
-The following are best practices when configuring segment size:-

-When selecting a segment size for your job, default to
+When you select a segment size for your job, default to

 --segment=1.
-This makes your job more flexible by allowing it to run on any available Nodes across all Blocks, improving scheduling efficiency. -
+This makes your job more flexible because it can run on any available Nodes across all Blocks, which improves scheduling efficiency.

 On GB200 NVL72 systems, don’t use a segment size larger than